This qualification provides the practical skills and knowledge to construct, renovate and maintain garden landscapes.

 Applicants are required to provide evidence that they meet one or more of the following criteria:

-- Minimum 12 months in Horticulture or Landscaping industry with participation planting programs, plant identification skills, basic landscape construction (paving, low retaining walls).
+- Minimum 12 months experience in the Horticulture or Landscaping industry with participation in planting programs, basic plant identification skills, basic landscape construction skills including irrigation, paving & low retaining walls.

 Entrance requirements for apprenticeships